PRRIN/iceberg-nsdi26-artifact/README.md

 ### Optional: Zone invariants dumping

-See the 2nd step of `iceberg/test/hickory-dns/README.md`.
+See `hickory-dns/DUMP.md`, or the 2nd step of `iceberg/test/hickory-dns/README.md`.